 [The student must complete the required work by the end of the spring semester in the case of a fall semester course, by the beginning of the fall semester in the case of a spring semester course, or by the end of the fall semester in the case of a summer session course or an additional grade of F-Wd will be entered.]
+Excused or voluntary withdrawal from a courseWd Year-long course.....Y Administrative DelayAD

+- c.
+Probation and Dismissal

-- (1) To be in good academic standing, a student must have an overall average of at least 2.20. - (2) Probation:
+- (1) To be in good academic standing, a student must have an overall average of at least 2.20.

+- (2) Probation: